 Commercial Solar Hot Water Heating is a bright business investment.

 Businesses of all sizes are realizing the benefits of commercial solar water heating to reduce their ever increasing PG&E bills.
-With rebates and tax credits available that offset over 50% of the cost of the system, it's an ideal time to look into solar water heating.
+With the 30% federal tax credit still available, it's an ideal time to look into solar water heating.
 Some industries that will benefit most from a commercial solar water heating system include; hotels, craft breweries, laundromats, dry cleaners, restaurants, and more.